golioth/docs/docs/reference/goliothctl/goliothctl_project_create.md

 ### SEE ALSO

-* [goliothctl project](/docs/reference/goliothctl/goliothctl_project/)	 - Access and manage project information
+* [goliothctl project](/docs/reference/goliothctl/goliothctl_project/)	 - Access and manage project information.